PiyoPapa/matlab-openalex-normalize/README.md

 ### What does v0.2 add?
 v0.2 extends outputs (while keeping v0.1 unchanged).
-In v0.2.0, this includes `sources.csv`; additional CSVs such as `institutions.csv` may be introduced in minor v0.2.x releases as described above.
+In v0.2.0, this includes `sources.csv`.
+Optional CSVs introduced in v0.2.x are documented above.

 ### Does this repo deduplicate or "clean" OpenAlex data?
 No. It normalizes structure into a stable schema.
 If you need heavy cleaning/deduplication, do it downstream.